fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

 using AWS, if needed.

 ```
-from
-from
-from
-from
-from
-from
-from
-from
-from
-from
-from
-from
-from
-from

-numpy import array
+from numpy import array
-pickle import load
+from pickle import load
-keras.preprocessing.text import Tokenizer
+from keras.preprocessing.text import Tokenizer
-keras.preprocessing.sequence import pad_sequences
+from keras.preprocessing.sequence import pad_sequences
-keras.utils import to_categorical
+from keras.utils import to_categorical
-keras.utils import plot_model
+from keras.utils import plot_model
-keras.models import Model
+from keras.models import Model
-keras.layers import Input
+from keras.layers import Input
-keras.layers import Dense
+from keras.layers import Dense
-keras.layers import LSTM
+from keras.layers import LSTM
-keras.layers import Embedding
+from keras.layers import Embedding
-keras.layers import Dropout
+from keras.layers import Dropout
-keras.layers.merge import add
+from keras.layers.merge import add
-keras.callbacks import ModelCheckpoint
+from eras.callbacks import ModelCheckpoint

 # load doc into memory
 def load_doc(filename):